nestjs/throttler/README.md

 ```

 In the above controller, `dontSkip` would be counted against and rate-limited while `doSkip` would not be limited in any way.

-## ThrottleGuard

-Global guard.
-Check if metadata exists for guard.
-If not, check if route has
-`skip` metadata.
-If so, return `true`.
-If not, apply defaults from package
-(configured via module).
-If metadata does exist, use metadata instead of
-defaults (easy overriding) Pull throttlerStorage from `ThrottlerStorage` class
-via `getRecord()` method.
-Will return a number, if number is gte max, return
-`false`.
-If value is less than max, add value to `ThrottlerStorage` with
-`addRecord()` and return `true`

 ## ThrottlerStorage